 In this time of low dividend yields, increasing stock income by selling call options on stocks you already own sounds pretty appealing to yield hungry investors.

-In fact, you can add .5% to over 3% income per month that goes right into your brokerage account as soon as you sell the call option against your existing stock holdings.
+The income from selling the call option goes right into your brokerage account as soon as you sell the option against your existing stock holdings.

-This sounds pretty good to income investors!
-But there’s more to know that I wish I had known before I began selling covered calls over 13 years ago which most covered call courses fail to mention.
+This can make covered call income an excellent extra income source for stock investors.
+There’s more to know, however, that I wish I had known before I began selling covered calls over 14 years ago.

-In this post I’ll explain when covered calls are a good strategy and when they don’t work after selling hundreds of covered calls in both bull and bear markets.
+In this post, I’ll explain when covered calls are a good strategy and when they aren’t after selling hundreds of covered calls in both bull and bear markets.
+This will allow you to assess if covered calls are a good strategy for you personally in reaching your own financial goals.

-Covered Calls Are a Good Strategy If They Meet Your Investing Goals
+Covered Calls Can Be a Good Strategy IF They Meet Your Investing Goals

-While covered calls are an excellent way to significantly increase income from stocks, they can also be structured to capture capital gains as covered more below.
+One of the best things about covered calls is that they can bring multiple benefits.
+While covered calls are an excellent way to significantly increase income from stocks, they can also be structured to capture capital gains, too, as covered more below.

 (Read my related post How to Create a Wealth Plan here. )

 Many investors think covered calls are not a good strategy because they can rob investors of capital gains.
-This can be true, especially for investors whose main objective is high capital gains from owning fast growing companies.
+This is often true, especially for investors whose main objective is high capital gains from stocks through rapidly increasing stock prices.

-1. Selling Out of the Money Call Options
+1. Selling Out of the Money Covered Calls

 When an investor sells out of the money call options, at least some of the capital gain potential is kept.